 Sakamoto Days is a comedy/action manga about an ex-assassin who tries to juggle his placid family life with the revenge attempts of the Hitman Association.
-It can be read legally in English here, and Viz Media will begin releasing the physical volumes in spring 2022.
+It can be read legally in English here, and Viz Media began releasing the physical volumes in spring 2022.

 Compare The Way of the Househusband.

 - Aborted Arc: At one point, after their facility was taken over by a criminal cabal of assassins, the scientists responsible for giving Shinn his powers show up and try to kidnap him on their boss's orders.
 The same people who ordered the kidnapping never show interest in figuring out his powers after the arc is concluded even though they're still at large as of chapter sixty.

 - It's later revealed that Kashima personally wanted to use Shinn's power to read Slur's mind.